Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh receives mothers day cards for giving birth to twins: WAR AND PEACE!!!!
+Jayesh knows where Carmen Sandiego is.

-Updated on: [29/12/2024]
+Updated on: [30/12/2024]
 <!-- #jokeEnd -->